 That is because when depression and substance abuse are linked like that, they are considered co-occuring disorders, and this is what is called a dual diagnosis.
 In essence, it means the conditions are irrevocably intertwined.
 For instance, if you drink too much to numb your depressive feelings, you can’t treat only the depression—you have to also address the substance abuse and learn healthier coping techniques.
 Otherwise, you will be stuck in the same self-destructive substance abuse habits.
 Conversely, depression can be a side effect of chronic use of drugs such as cocaine, methamphetamine, LSD, and inhalants, among others.
 Whole-person, comprehensive care requires that both issues be addressed in order to have a sustainable recovery.

 With a dual diagnosis, it doesn’t matter which comes first—depression and substance abuse must be addressed equally.
 If this describes your situation, or that of a loved one, you should know that you are not alone: In 2018, 9.2 million American adults had co-occurring disorders, according to the National Survey on Drug Use and Health.
-That is why forward-thinking treatment facilities, such as Clear Sky Recovery, offer dual-diagnosis inpatient programs.
+That is why forward-thinking treatment facilities, such as our ibogaine treatment center, offer dual-diagnosis inpatient programs.

 A major component of these treatment plans is detoxification, to get the substance cleared from your system.
 At Clear Sky, the powerfully effective, plant-based ibogaine is used to help patients reach a clear, drug-free state.
 That will prepare you for another important part of dual-diagnosis treatment, which is therapy, most often cognitive behavioral therapy.
 Therapeutic treatment can be done one on one, in small group settings, or, if applicable, with family members.
 Support groups are critical for finding encouragement from people who have been in your situation and these meetings can be a source of healthy, lasting bonds.
 Finally, a medical professional may need to oversee a medication treatment plan to help address mood disorders such as depression.